govindasamyarun/c2-cloud/README.md

 * **Reverse TCP port:** 8888 <br>

 1. Clone the repo
+2. Optional: Update chait_id, bot_token in c2-telegram/config.yml
-2. Execute docker-compose up -d to start the containers
+3. Execute docker-compose up -d to start the containers
    Note: The c2-api service will not start up until the database is initialized.
 If you receive 500 errors, please try after some time.

 ## Credits